Dre Campbell Farm

 Identification

-The nests are made of silk, and the caterpillars cover themselves with the webbing to protect themselves from predators and to overwinter.
-You’ll mostly see these nests on leaves at the ends of branches.
+The nests are made of silk.
+The caterpillars use the webbing to shield themselves from predators and to survive the winter.

 How to Get Rid of Fall Webworms Naturally